Lamprocapnos: Description

-The Asian bleeding-heart grows to 120 cm tall and 45 cm wide.
+The Asian bleeding-heart grows to tall and wide.
 It is a rhizomatous herbaceous perennial with 3-lobed compound leaves on fleshy green to pink stems.
 The arching horizontal racemes of up to 20 pendent flowers are borne in spring and early summer.
 The outer petals are bright fuchsia-pink, while the inner ones are white.
 The flowers strikingly resemble the conventional heart shape, with a droplet beneath – hence the common name.